The Citadel Bulldogs baseball

 The Citadel Bulldogs baseball team represents The Citadel in college baseball.
 They are classified as NCAA Division I and play in the Southern Conference.
-The Bulldogs are led by Tony Skole, who began his first season in 2018.
+The Bulldogs are led by Russell Triplett, who will begin his first season in 2025.
 They made their one appearance in the College World Series in 1990.
 They are the first and through 2022 only military school to appear in the College World Series.
 The Citadel has claimed eight Southern Conference baseball tournament titles and produced seven major league players.

 Facilities

 The Bulldogs play their games at Joseph P. Riley Jr. Park located just outside The Citadel campus in Charleston, SC.
 They share the facility with the Class A Charleston RiverDogs, and have permanent rights to play in the stadium as it was built on formerly Citadel-owned land.
 The original home of The Citadel baseball team was on WLI Field, on the banks of the Ashley River on campus, and still in use today by The Citadel soccer team.
 From 1967 until the opening of Riley Park in 1997, The Bulldogs played in College Park, located northeast of campus on Rutledge Avenue.
 This facility is still in use as The Citadel practice facility and for community purposes.
 On-campus locker rooms are located in McAlister Field House, an indoor batting cage and other team spaces are located in Vandiver Hall.
 Like all Citadel athletic teams, the Bulldogs utilize strength and conditioning, medical, and video spaces in Seignious Hall.